JohnW876/johnwithey1/README.md

 ### **Wireframe mockups:**
-Below is a link to the project's wireframe mockups which were created to help with visualisation of features and layout.
+Below is a link to the project's wireframe mockups which were created using Balsamiq Wireframes software prior to the build to help with visualisation of features and layout.
-Mockups were created for every page of the website at mobile, tablet and desktop sizes.

 https://github.com/JohnW876/johnwithey1/tree/master/assets/wireframes

+I found Balsmic very easy to use and it helped me to simplify my ideas and think about how to build in features that met the users needs before I started to write the code.

+Wireframe mockups were created for every page of the website at mobile, tablet and desktop sizes and I referred to them throughout the build.
+Because I had 15 mockups in total they were easier to compile into a pdf file that I referred to and could easily scroll through.

+Although I had some problems getting the wireframes to show up in Github early on, I eventually managed to get them to upload as individual png files to a wireframes folder within the assets folder.

+The only major change I made from my original wireframes was to make the gallery images on smaller devices be single columns and fill the screen width to follow the mobile first approach.

 ## **Features**